rvsrvs/jasdev.github.io/_posts/2018-2-5-ambient-intimacy.md

 ---

-Ambient intimacy has been the invisible foundation upon which my favorite services and protocols are built.
-I wholeheartedly believe there’s a spectrum here with gaps to be filled.
-My gut is telling me that the next wave of social products are those that bring this intimacy to the forefront.
+Ambient intimacy is an invisible foundation.
+Some of my favorite services, protocols, and cherished friendships are built upon it.
+I wholeheartedly believe there’s a spectrum here with gaps to be filled—which makes me wonder if next wave of social products will be those that foster this intimacy.

 ---

-Special thanks to () for feedback on early drafts of this essay.
+Special thanks to [Jason Brennan](https://twitter.com/jasonbrennan), [Chris Gallello](https://twitter.com/cgallello), and [Shiva Kilaru](https://twitter.com/ShivaKilaru) for feedback on early drafts of this essay.

-## Related Thoughts and Footnotes:
+## Footnotes:

 [^1]: This is predicated on the assumption that one’s “true” and “digital“ selves are _roughly_ aligned.
 If they diverge (i.e. one acts differently online than in-person), the capacity for ambient intimacy that survives the online-offline jump suffers.

 [^2]: [Will](https://twitter.com/willhoekenga) and [Nathan](https://twitter.com/nbashaw) touched on this in [episode 17](https://overcast.fm/+GsgNyxmCU/27:20) of the (now defunct) Hardbound podcast (timestamped link).

 [^3]: More abstractly, it almost seems like the major networks we use are [Schelling Points](https://en.wikipedia.org/wiki/Focal_point_(game_theory)) along the space spanned by contexts of consumption.